ha3an/ha3an.github.io/_pages/about.md

         }
         .project-content .project-text {
             flex: 1;
-            padding-left: 20px; /* Adjust padding to the left of the text for separation */ }
+            padding-right: 20px; /* Adjust padding to the left of the text for separation */ }
         .project-content .project-image {
             max-width: 300px;

         }
     }
 </style>